plokhotnyuk/jsoniter-scala/README.md

 - Throwing of stack-less parsing exceptions by default to greatly reduce the impact on performance, while stack traces can be turned on in development for debugging
 - Turning off hex dumping affected by error part of an internal byte buffer to reduce the impact on performance
-- Preferred size of internal in buffers when parsing from `java.io.InputStream` or `java.nio.DirectByteBuffer`
+- Preferred size of internal input buffers when parsing from `java.io.InputStream` or `java.nio.DirectByteBuffer`
-- Preferred size of internal out buffers when serializing to `java.io.OutputStream` or `java.nio.DirectByteBuffer`
+- Preferred size of internal output buffers when serializing to `java.io.OutputStream` or `java.nio.DirectByteBuffer`
 - Preferred size of char buffers when parsing string values

 For upcoming features and fixes see [Commits](https://github.com/plokhotnyuk/jsoniter-scala/commits/master)